Vietnam.vn - Nền tảng quảng bá Việt Nam

 As rising living costs strain household budgets and support for Mr. Kishida's cabinet plummets, the government has stepped up efforts to push companies to raise wages.

-The wage outlook is also key to determining when the Bank of Japan (BOJ) will consider gradually abandoning its ultra-loose monetary policy.
+The wage growth outlook is also key to determining when the Bank of Japan (BOJ) will consider gradually abandoning its ultra-loose monetary policy.

 Minh Hoa (reported by Vietnam+, Nhan Dan)